Kong/docs.konghq.com/app/_hub/kong-inc/jwt/index.md

 }
 ```

-`username or id`: The username or id of the Consumer whose jwts need to be listed
+`username or id`: The username or id of the Consumer whose JWTs need to be listed.

 ### Retrieve the Consumer associated with a JWT